CyberFlameGO/svnpython/Doc/library/socket.rst

    representing an error returned by a system call, similar to the value accompanying :exc:`os.error`.
 See the module :mod:`errno`, which contains names for the error codes defined by the underlying operating system.

-   .. versionchanged:: 2.6
-      :exc:`socket.error` is now a child class of :exc:`IOError`.

 .. exception:: herror